 To achieve optimum engine performance the Commander 500 should be run in a level position.
-The maximum angle of operation for the Deutz engine is 20 degrees in a direction to cause the control panel to be angled up, 30 degrees for side to side tilting and for the control panel to be angled down.
+The maximum angle of operation for the Deutz engine is 30 degrees fore and aft, 40 degrees right and 45 degrees left.
 If the engine is to be operated at an angle, provisions must be made for checking and maintaining the oil level at the normal (FULL) oil capacity in the crankcase.
 When operating the welder at an angle, the effective fuel capacity will be slightly less than the specified 25 gallons.